-”As the result of a new technology developed there [the USA] we have seen a growth coming from unconventional oil replacing the decline in the conventional oil and we expect as a result of this development, the United States in five years of time, will overtake Saudi Arabia as the largest oil producer of the world, a development that was difficult to imagine a few years ago.”
+”As the result of a new technology developed there [the USA] we have seen a growth coming from unconventional oil replacing the decline in the conventional oil and we expect as a result of this development, the United States in five years of time, will overtake Saudi Arabia as the largest oil producer in the world, a development that was difficult to imagine a few years ago.”

 That the USA would become self-sufficient and able to export oil in the future was not stated.
-Instead, Dr Birol gave the USA’s import needs as approximately 30% of consumption in 2035.
+Instead, Dr. Birol gave the USA’s import needs as approximately 30% of consumption in 2035.

 This was a rather clever rhetorical trick to make it sound as though everything else I was saying was incorrect.
 To assert that I have said that oil will run out shows once again that he does not understand the concept of Peak Oil.
 Peak Oil means that we cannot increase production.
-During the coming 50 years the production of oil will fall by half but we will not run out of oil.
+During the coming 50 years, the production of oil will fall by half, but we will not run out of oil.

 But let us return to our discussion of the USA’s future oil production.
 It was not only the New York Times that wrote about the future’s new world order of oil production.
 The news spread rapidly around the entire world.
-On 16 November the leading scientific journal Science decided it would cover this story of the USA’s new energy future and booked an interview with Dr Birol for 19 November.
-They wanted to balance Dr Birol’s perspective with another viewpoint and so (I am happy to say) they contacted me (Kjell Aleklett).
+On 16 November the leading scientific journal Science decided it would cover this story of the USA’s new energy future and booked an interview with Dr. Birol for 19 November.
+They wanted to balance Dr. Birol’s perspective with another viewpoint and so (I am happy to say) they contacted me (Kjell Aleklett).
 I received an email from Richard Kerr, who has been a journalist with Science for 35 years and we discussed the interview that he was to have on Monday, one week after the release of WEO-2012.
-He would first ring Dr Birol and then me.
-I had not yet had time to read WEO-2012 so I had a challenging weekend ahead.
-I focussed on WEO-2012’s discussion of oil since Dr Kerr wrote to me that, “The possible subjects are varied, but they would all pertain to how WEO 2012 has world oil production rising to 2035”.
-Below, I will discuss Chapter 3 in WEO-2012 from those notes that I prepared before the interview with Richard Kerr and also from the presentation made by Dr Birol in Stockholm.
+He would first ring Dr. Birol and then me.
+I had not yet had time to read WEO-2012, so I had a challenging weekend ahead.
+I focussed on WEO-2012’s discussion of oil since Dr. Kerr wrote to me that, “The possible subjects are varied, but they would all pertain to how WEO 2012 has world oil production rising to 2035”.
+Below, I will discuss Chapter 3 in WEO-2012 from those notes that I prepared before the interview with Richard Kerr and also from the presentation made by Dr. Birol in Stockholm.

 First, let us conclude the discussion of the USA’s future oil production.
-In London and Stockholm, Dr Birol showed the graph below, which is a simplified version of a more complicated graph in WEO-2012:
+In London and Stockholm, Dr. Birol showed the graph below, which is a simplified version of a more complicated graph in WEO-2012:

 We see that conventional oil production continues to decline but that unconventional oil production, estimated at around 2 million barrel of oil equivalents per day (Mboe/d) in 2010, will continue to increase.
 Together they give an estimated total oil production of over 10 Mboe/d in 2020.
 It is then that the USA will reportedly be producing more oil than Saudi Arabia.
-Dr Birol mentions nothing about 2035.
+Dr. Birol mentions nothing about 2035.

 A summary of the scenario calculations for Saudi Arabia given in various WEO reports:

 Something dramatic must have happened with the IEA’s views on Saudi Arabia.
-Since 2004, Saudi Arabia has been the saviour of the IEA’s WEO-scenarios and has enabled these to project continuing growth in oil production.
-Eight years ago, when I began to criticise the WEO projections, WEO-2004 predicted oil production in Saudi Arabia of 22.5 Mb/d in 2025.
-Now WEO-2012 paints a completely different picture.
+Since 2004, Saudi Arabia has been the savior of the IEA’s WEO-scenarios and has enabled these to project continuing growth in oil production.
+Eight years ago, when I began to criticize the WEO projections, WEO-2004 predicted oil production in Saudi Arabia of 22.5 Mb/d in 2025.
+Now WEO-2012 paints an entirely different picture.
 In 2011 Saudi oil production was 11.1 Mb/d and the IEA now predicts this will decline to 10.6 Mb/d by 2020 before growing to 10.8 Mb/d in 2025!
 Then production will continue to grow to reach 12.3 Mb/d by 2035.
-In the criticism that I advanced in 2004 I said that 22.5 Mb/d for Saudi Arabia in 2025 was completely unrealistic.
+In the criticism that I advanced in 2004, I said that 22.5 Mb/d for Saudi Arabia in 2025 was completely unrealistic.
 The IEA’s current prediction of 10.8 Mb/d in 2025 shows that I was correct.
-In the graph that Dr Birol presented on the USA’s future oil production (see above and note that it gives production quantities in barrels of oil equivalent, not simple volumetric barrels) it is difficult to determine the exact production but with help of a computer program that can determine quantities from graphical figures I obtained a value of 10.4 Mboe/d in 2025 which is not more than they give for Saudi Arabia in the same year (10.8 Mboe/d).
-In 2035 Saudi Arabia is definitely the world’s largest oil producer with 12.3 Mb/d of production.
+In the graph that Dr. Birol presented on the USA’s future oil production (see above and note that it gives production quantities in barrels of oil equivalent, not simple volumetric barrels) it is difficult to determine the exact production but with help of a computer program that can determine quantities from graphical figures I obtained a value of 10.4 Mboe/d in 2025 which is not more than they give for Saudi Arabia in the same year (10.8 Mboe/d).
+In 2035 Saudi Arabia is the world’s largest oil producer with 12.3 Mb/d of production.

-Natural Gas Liquids (NGL) is another important component that is reported as part of the USA’s oil production in WEO-2012: “In addition to light tight oil, shale gas plays contribute to the rise in liquid hydrocarbons production in the United States, with the output of NGLs projected to grow by 1 mb/d between now and 2020, reaching 3.2 mb/d, before slowly decreasing to 2.3 mb/d in 2035, as the known liquids-rich gas plays are exhausted and gas production refocuses on dry gas.”
+Natural Gas Liquids (NGL) is another important component that is reported as part of the USA’s oil production in WEO-2012: “In addition to light tight oil, shale gas plays contribute to the rise in liquid hydrocarbons production in the United States, with the output of NGLs projected to grow by 1 Mb/d between now and 2020, reaching 3.2 Mb/d, before slowly decreasing to 2.3 Mb/d in 2035, as the known liquids-rich gas plays are exhausted, and gas production refocuses on dry gas.”

 NGL is produced as a byproduct of natural gas.
 Historically NGL constitutes about 15% of the production from a natural gas field.
-If the production of natural gas in the USA is lower than predicted the NGL production will be lower than reported.
+If the production of natural gas in the USA is lower than predicted the NGL production would be lower than reported.

 Note that the USA’s crude oil production continues to decline and new discoveries of conventional oil are needed to support today’s declining trend to 3035.
-Around 50% of the USA’s crude oil production in 2035 is to come from fields yet-to-be found.
+Around 50% of the USA’s crude oil production in 2035 is to come from fields yet-to-be-found.
 New regions must be opened up for exploration.

 The USA’s Energy Information Administration (EIA) has also made predictions of future US oil production.
 In its report, “Annual Energy Outlook 2012 with Projections to 2035” released in June 2012 the EIA also included biofuels as part of oil production with volumes of 1.0 Mb/d in 2010, 1.1 Mb/d in 2020 and 1.7 Mb/d in 2035.
 These should be subtracted if the EIA figures for oil production are to be compared with those of the IEA and, if we do so, we see that the EIA predicts oil production at 10.0 Mb/d for 2020 (compared with the 11 Mb/d of the IEA).
 If we also subtract “xTL” (second generation biodiesel) and coal-to-liquids (CTL) production from the EIA’s 2035 production figure we get 10.2 Mb/d in that year (compared with 9 Mb/d from the IEA).
 Thus we can conclude that the IEA believes that shale oil will attain a higher peak of production than predicted by the EIA but that this production will also decline faster than predicted by the EIA.
 The ultimate result is that the EIA and IEA predict similar cumulative volumes of shale oil produced by 2035.

-In Figure 112 above from the EIA report we see the crude oil production predicted to be contributed by various regions in the USA.
+In Figure 112 above from the EIA report, we see the crude oil production predicted to be contributed by various regions in the USA.
 We see that production in Alaska is declining to a trickle after its heyday in the 1980s – a typical example of Peak Oil.
-The fairly constant level of future production shown for “Lower 48 offshore” requires substantial new discoveries to be realised.
+The relatively constant level of future production shown for “Lower 48 offshore” requires substantial new discoveries to be realized.
 For the “Lower 48 offshore” it is worthwhile citing a comment by the EIA, “Growth in lower 48 onshore crude oil production comes primarily from the continued development of tight oil resources, mostly from the Bakken and Eagle Ford formations.
-Tight oil production surpasses 1.3 million barrels per day in 2027 and then declines to about 1.2 million barrels per day in 2035 as “sweet spots” are depleted”.
+Tight oil production surpasses 1.3 million barrels per day in 2027 and then declines to about 1.2 million barrels per day in 2035 as “sweet spots” are depleted.”
 It is also remarkable that the IEA has a figure for “light tight” oil production that is twice as large as that given by the EIA.